Have you ever caught your little one slowly crawling towards an electrical outlet, and a part of you freaked out while

 We can’t take our eyes off our baby for one second when it comes to electrical stuff because the next thing we know, they will HURT themselves.

-To save you time and effort, we have put together this article on how to baby-proof electrical cords, electrical outlets, and power strips to make your home more baby-proof.
+To save you time and effort, I put together this article on how to baby-proof electrical cords, electrical outlets, and power strips to make your home more baby-proof.

 Let’s dive right in!